ptjuandi/workshop-infrastructure/README.md

 ![Kiali mTLS](./doc/img/kiali-mtls.png)

-Now we'll prove that, enforcinf the STRICT mTLS mode, no other service outside the namespace or inside withouth a sidecar injection is able to comunicate with the FHIR service or it's database.
+Now we'll prove that, enforcing the STRICT mTLS mode, no other service outside the namespace or inside withouth a sidecar injection is able to comunicate with the FHIR service or it's database.

 - First we apply the sleep pod in the default namespace
 ```shell